dcaiafa/lox/docs/markdown/go_reference.md

 errors, it is likely that your version of `lox` is too old.

 {.notice}
-Lox uses non-idiomatic prefixes to prevent collisions between generated and user-written Go code.
-Namely it reserves the `on_` prefix (explained bellow) and the single underscore prefix (e.g. `_TokenToString`).
+Lox uses non-idiomatic prefixes to prevent symbol collisions between generated and user-written Go code.
+More specifically, it reserves the `on_` prefix (explained bellow) and the single underscore `_` prefix (e.g. `_TokenToString`).
 Lox reserves the right to add more symbols using the `_` prefix in the future.

 ## Token Type